matter-labs/zksync-web-era-docs/docs/api/js/types.md

 # Types

-All the types which are used in the SDK can be referenced here:
+All the types which are used in the SDK are referenced here:

 ```typescript
 import { BytesLike, BigNumberish, providers } from "ethers";